siberoloji/siberoloji.github.io/content/en/blog/engineering/programming/algorithms/2024-10-31-devops-roadmap-a-step-by-step-guide-to-becoming-a-devops-engineer.md

 ---

 In the rapidly evolving tech industry, DevOps has become one of the most sought-after disciplines.
 A seamless bridge between development and operations, DevOps integrates practices that encourage collaboration, automation, and efficiency to produce faster, higher-quality software deployments.
-This blog post provides a comprehensive roadmap for anyone looking to start a career in DevOps or expand their knowledge in the field.
+This article provides a comprehensive roadmap for anyone looking to start a career in DevOps or expand their knowledge in the field.